Aliases for HAVCR2 Gene

 GeneCards Summary for HAVCR2 Gene

 HAVCR2 (Hepatitis A Virus Cellular Receptor 2) is a Protein Coding gene.
-Diseases associated with HAVCR2 include hepatitis and hepatitis a.
-Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
+Diseases associated with HAVCR2 include T-Cell Lymphoma, Subcutaneous Panniculitis-Like and Panniculitis.
+Among its related pathways are Cytokine Signaling in Immune system and RET signaling.
 An important paralog of this gene is HAVCR1.